Which type of CMS is best for your company?

 A Hybrid CMS Success Story

-A Canadian entertainment company was successful in using a Hybrid Cloud CMS to redesign their websites and integrate them with new technologies (like responsive and mobile), without having to rebuild their backend.
-A Hybrid system offered them one singular responsive solution to change and enhance their digital properties, entirely through their front-end design.
+Cineplex, a Canadian entertainment company, was successful in using a hybrid Cloud CMS to redesign their websites and integrate them with new technologies (like responsive and mobile), without having to rebuild their backend.
+A hybrid system offered them one singular responsive solution to change and enhance their digital properties, entirely through their front-end design.

 It also enabled them to structure content, in a way that supported their developers and editors, and created a workflow for both teams to work together.
 While developers had the freedom to implement format-neutral content, editors could manage content from a page perspective and distribute it to other platforms and feeds.They were also able to seamlessly integrate content with their circle of other marketing platforms, from apps and feeds, to movie databases, an online store, and an enhanced ticketing system.

-With a Hybrid CMS, the Canadian entertainment company was able to deliver page-driven content across channels and distribute it through APIs.
+With a Hybrid CMS, Cineplex was able to deliver page-driven content across channels and distribute it through APIs.
 And since they were able to implement all of these changes without rebuilding from the ground up, they could invest the time and money they saved into the actual growth of their business.
 By supporting cross-channel agility and cross-team collaboration, a Hybrid system provided them with a powerful foundation for growth and innovation.

 Your Brand’s Future Depends on the Right CMS